streaver/vue-preferences/README.md

 If you didn't define the preference as a computed property and instead did it as a regular variable, then it might happen that you want to handle it by your own.

-If that's the case, you don't have other alternative than using the API to set the new values (in fact you have another alternative: to change localStorage values with its API, but why would you do that? 🤭)
+If that's the case, you don't have other alternative than using the API to set the new values (in fact you have another alternative: to change the storage values with its API, but why would you do that? 🤭)

 How to do it?